yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-12-Microsoft-Defender-for-Cloud-database-protection.md

 3. Click on **Microsoft Defender for Cloud** under **Security**.
 4.	**Recommendations** and **Vulnerability assessment findings** should be available.
 ![Azure SQL Database findings](../Images/12sqldatabaseRecsVAFindings-yl.png)
-5. Vulernerability assessment findings come from a knowledge base of best practices built in scanning service in Azure SQL database.
+5. Vulernerability assessment findings come from a knowledge base of best practices built-in scanning service in Azure SQL database.
 It will flag any deviations from best practices like misconfigurations.
 Read more about this [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/sql-azure-vulnerability-assessment-overview).
 Remediate any findings or accept as is.

 ### Exercise 3: Enable and protect your OSS RDBs using Microsoft Defender for Open-source relational databases